May 8th, 2021

 Co-authored by Dr. Holly Holmes-Meredith and Bill Yarborough.

-Have you seen a Hollywood movie or TV show where a hypnotist gets someone to cluck like a chicken or engage in another embarrassing act?
+Have you seen a Hollywood movie or TV show where a hypnotist gets someone to cluck like a chicken or perform another embarrassing act?
 Such stunts have caused hypnotherapy to be misunderstood for years, triggering many to avoid it entirely.

 Hypnotherapy is not what the entertainment industry has “hypnotized” its audiences to believe.
-We know that because we’ve facilitated hypnotherapy sessions (Holly over 20,000) and participated in hypnosis during life-changing, healing journeys.
+We know that because we’ve facilitated hypnotherapy sessions (Holly over 20,000) and taken part in hypnosis during life-changing, healing journeys.